Cyfrin/moccasin/moccasin/msig_cli/README.md

 This module provides a command-line interface for building, signing, and broadcasting Safe multisig transactions and messages.
 It is designed for both interactive use and automation, making it suitable for offline developer workflows.

+# Moccasin Multisig CLI

+This module provides a command-line interface for building, signing, and broadcasting Safe multisig transactions and messages.
+It is designed for both interactive use and automation, making it suitable for offline developer workflows.

 ## Features

-- **Interactive Transaction Builder:**
+- **Interactive Transaction Builder (`tx-build`):**

   - Build Safe multisig transactions with prompts for all required fields.
   - Supports both single transactions and batch (MultiSend) operations.
+  - Gas estimation is performed automatically or interactively, including SafeTx gas, base gas, and gas price, with validation of contract balance and nonce.
+  - Input validation for addresses, calldata, and other parameters.
+Defaults and scripted values supported if arguments are omitted.
+  - MultiSend support for batching multiple internal transactions.
+  - EIP-712 structured data output for signing and verification.

+- **Transaction Signing (`tx-sign`):**

+  - Sign Safe multisig transactions from EIP-712 JSON, with strict domain validation and owner checks.
+  - Prompts for signer account (keystore or private key) and password if needed.
+  - Validates signer is a Safe owner and has not already signed the transaction.
+  - Displays SafeTx details and enforces owner/domain checks before signing.
+  - Interactive confirmation before signing, with ordered display of signers.

+- **Transaction Broadcasting (`tx-broadcast`):**

+  - Broadcast signed Safe multisig transactions to the blockchain.
+  - Prompts for broadcaster account (keystore or private key) and password if needed.
+  - Validates SafeTx has not already been broadcasted and has enough signers (threshold check).
+  - Checks Safe contract balance and funds for gas before broadcasting.
+  - Displays estimated cost in wei and SafeTx details before broadcasting.
+  - Interactive confirmation before broadcasting, with display of transaction hash and broadcasted transaction details.

 - **Input Validation:**

-  - Validates addresses, calldata, and other parameters.
-  - Can use defaults or scripted values if arguments are omitted.
-- **Batch Operations:**
-  - MultiSend support for batching multiple internal transactions.
-- **EIP-712 Structured Data Output:**
+  - All commands validate input parameters and prompt interactively for missing values.
-  - Optionally outputs EIP-712 JSON for signing and verification.
+  - JSON file validation for input/output.

 - **Extensible CLI:**

-  - Designed for future commands (sign, broadcast, etc.) and integration with external tools.
+  - Modular design for future commands and integration with external tools.
+  - All prompts are branded and support autosuggest for convenience.

 ## CLI Commands

-### `mox msig tx-sign`
+### `mox msig tx-build`

 Build a Safe multisig transaction interactively or via command-line arguments.